CyBeRoni/mi-poop-mail/README.md

 * boto:default_project_id: the "default_project_id" setting from boto.cfg to specify what GCS project to use

 Dovecot allows local configuration in /srv/mail/dovecot/conf/local.conf.
 This can be used for example to add an imapc config to migrate mail from another server.
-There is a place to store global sieve scripts in /srv/mail/dovecot/sieve/before and .../after, which will be executed before and after the user's own scripts respectively.

 A script is run nightly to create incremental tar-based backups and upload them to Google Cloud Storage.
 This should be adaptable to S3-based storage with minimal effort if necessary.
 It encrypts the tar files using